kamruddin786/modulith/README.md

 1. **Event Publication**: When an order is placed, an `OrderPlacedEvent` is published
 2. **Tracking**: Spring Modulith tracks the publication in the `event_publication` table
+3. **RabbitMQ Externalization**: Events are externalized to RabbitMQ using the configured exchange
-3. **Processing**: The inventory listener processes the event and updates stock
+4. **Processing**: The inventory listener processes the event and updates stock
-4. **Completion**: Successful processing marks the publication as completed
+5. **Completion**: Successful processing marks the publication as completed
-5. **Failure Handling**: If processing fails, the publication remains incomplete
+6. **Failure Handling**: If processing fails, the publication remains incomplete
-6. **Resume**: On application restart, incomplete publications are automatically retried
+7. **Resume**: On application restart, incomplete publications are automatically retried

 ### Manual Event Management